buildingSMART-Finland/InfraModel/markdown/headers.md

 {{xtabulate4 FeatureDictionary}}

+Proprietary extensions can be included in addition to Inframodel extensions, as "IM_userDefinedProperties" (generic extension specified in Inframodel feature dictionary), with mandatory propertyLabel (name of the property from proprietary source) and propertyValue (value set for the property in this instance), and optional propertyDescription (description or definition of the property from proprietary source) and propertySource (identification of or reference to the property definition source).

 ## Metadata

-Metadata is described with the **\<Metadata>** element.
+Metadata is described with the **\<im:Metadata>** element (specified im-extension schema) as **\<any>** element under **\<LandXML>**.
+The im namespace xml schema (im.xsd) for the extension schema elements is available at Inframodel schema page.

 Metadata is optional and enables the following features shown below.

 {{xtabulate IM-Metadata}}